Cwantic/Documentation/Structure/Elements/Restraint.md

 ## 2.8 User defined local coordinate system

-It is also possible to create an anchor plate that follow user defined local coordinate system.
+It is also possible to create an anchor plate that follows user defined local coordinate system.

 **Example :**